network-automation-cookbook/cookbook-lab/chapters/batteries-included/README.md

 # Batteries Included Scenario

-The goal of this lab scenario is to showcase a comprehensive observability stack using open-source tools.
+The goal of this lab scenario is to showcase a comprehensive network automation stack using open-source tools.
 It integrates most of the configurations and system designs provided in the chapters of the book, offering a practical, hands-on environment to explore these tools in action.

 - [Batteries Included Scenario](#batteries-included-scenario)
   - [High-Level Overview](#high-level-overview)